soz-live/soz-live.github.io/docs/coders/lisp.md

 If applied rigorously, as within **SOZ**, reading Lisp code can become easier to understand and also to program.

-Not only that, it also leads to an understanding that Lisp code can be considered to be Object-Oriented code in disguise as Lisp code can easily be turned into a more readily recognisable format for Object-Oriented method application:
+Not only that, it also leads to an understanding that Lisp code can be considered to be Object-Oriented code in disguise.
+Code can easily be turned into a more readily recognisable format for Object-Oriented method application:

 `(SZOB-Apply object method args)`

-In SOZ, it doesn't matter which format you use for method invocation, however to remain in the spirit of Lisp many Apply calls have been rewritten to the purely functional format:
+In **SOZ**, it doesn't matter which format you use for method invocation, however to remain in the spirit of Lisp, many Apply calls have been rewritten to the purely functional format:

 `(defun SZOB-length (o) (SZOB-Apply o "length" nil))`